Year 6 Transition

 Art:

 Students will explore a wide variety of media and techniques including; painting, drawing, print and sculpture.
 We want you to have FUN in art!
 Take opportunities that arise to visit any art galleries or events.
-Collect some postcards of artwork and artists that you discover you like to show your art teacher in September.
+Collect some postcards of artwork and artists that you discover, to show your art teacher in September.
 Collect any beautiful objects such as seashells for observational drawing.

 Drama: